How does Depression Treatment work?

 I am active in treatment

-Of course, listening is a foundation of a good counseling session.
+Of course, listening is the foundation of a good counseling session.
 However, I also understand that clients want direction.
 They want someone who is going to give them strategies and tools to use outside of the sessions.

 I am strengths-based